Kaciras/pac-maker/README.md

 ```

 * `--host` The `host` parameter passed to `FindProxyForURL`, default is "www.google.com".
-* `--loadCount` Number of load iterations to do, default is 100.
+* `--iterations` Time or the number of load iterations to platform, default is "1s".
-* `--workCount` Number of work iterations to do, default is 1000.

 ### `serve`